-These cooperatives also depend on the expert research skills of agricultural organizations and projects like the International Maize and Wheat Improvement Center (CIMMYT, for its acronym in Spanish), the Center for Environmental and Agricultural Policy Research (CEAPRED), Heifer International, USAID's Knowledge-based Integrated Sustainable Agriculture in Nepal (KISAN) II project, and NARC, among others.
+These cooperatives also depend on the expert research skills of agricultural organizations and projects like the International Maize and Wheat Improvement Center (CIMMYT, for its acronym in Spanish), the CEAPRED), Heifer International, USAID's Knowledge-based Integrated Sustainable Agriculture in Nepal (KISAN) II project, and NARC, among others.
 Such research informs their support and advisory for farmers.
 Pathways claimed that the actionable information they provided led to a two metric ton production increase per hectare in the areas where they worked.
 Further, organizations like the Federation of Nepali Chambers of Commerce and Industry (FNCCI) serve as good partners for determining demand for agricultural products and their pricing.